snowypowers/ansy/README.md

 # Why?

 - Antshares uses an elliptic curve different from Bitcoin.
-- Antshares, unlike other crypto-currencies, do not use the public key as the address.

-Thus, many mainstream paper wallet generators do not support generating wallets for Antshares.
+- Simple and easy to use.

 # What you need?

-Your Antshares Address and Private Key.
+Your Antshares Private Key.
+Your address can be used for verifying that your private key works.

 **This is not a replacement to generate new Antshares Wallets.
 This merely helps you save them in a nice paper format**